fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionLocationDisplayName
 **Description:** &#x1F4A5; The CollectionLocationDisplayName element contains the name of a location in the version recommended by the data producer.
-Repositories should treat the name provided by this element as the primary location name when displaying the metadata in relation to this particular data set (e.g. collection or collection).The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance the browsing and search experience.
-The repository may also translate the name into other languages if no CollectionLocationDisplayName name is given for a particular interface language.
+Repositories should treat the name provided by this element as the primary location name when displaying the metadata in relation to this particular data set.The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance the browsing and search experience.

 	Discovery:					searchable, browsing facet
 	Display:					page